jmgaguilera/tengwar-esp/procesador/font/readme.txt

-You may redistribute this font under the following terms: That all files, without exceptions, in the original distribution are included in unmodified form, and that no fee is charged, (except perhaps to cover private personal expenses, e.g. the cost of a single floppy disk).
+You may redistribute this font under the following terms: That all files, without exceptions, in the original distribution are included in unmodified form, and that no fee is charged, (except at most to cover private personal expenses, e.g. the cost of a single floppy disk).

 In the case of commercial use, this font may be used in a com-